Conveuropean logo

 Utrecht Netherlands

 Last fall I went to visit my dear friend J. in the Netherlands.
-This time we took the train a visited the nice city of Utrecht.
-We walked around the canals, grab some cup of coffee and enjoyed a lovely sunny day grabbing a beer in one of the terraces.
+This time we took the train and visited the nice city of Utrecht.
+We walked around the canals, grabbed a cup of coffee, and enjoyed a lovely sunny day grabbing a beer in one of the terraces.

 Edinburgh, Scotland